RuariDouglas/Hours_Calc/README.md

 * Identifying cross-browser compatibility issues with 'time' inputs and creating a suitable javascript alternative to fix the problem.
 * Creating all functions that control how user input is converted into time,  formatted, then displayed, taking into consideration the differing calculations required for day/night shifts.
 * Adding frontend functionality with a serverside app.
 Click events, page loads, tooltips, form validation.
-* Creating user authentication and tying other model data to users.
+* Creating user authentication and tying model data to users.

 ##### License & Copyright
 © Ruari Douglas